mailsac/mailsac-examples/about/faq.rst

 * use it when you (legally) want to receive email without disclosing your identity
 * it is perfect if you want an email address or multiple addresses and do not want to sign up for them
 * comment on blogs without creating an account
+* as a developer, to test that your application is sending email

 Why weren't my messages received?
 ---------------------------------